 Forbearance has been an option for homeowners in distress for a long time, but its availability has expanded since the start of the coronavirus pandemic thanks to broader eligibility requirements.

 Forbearance allows borrowers to temporarily stop making payments on their mortgage.
-Under the CARES Act passed by Congress this spring, any borrower whose mortgage is backed by Fannie Mae and Freddie Mac can now request forbearance for up to 18 months.
+Under the CARES Act passed by Congress, any borrower whose mortgage is backed by Fannie Mae and Freddie Mac can request forbearance for up to 18 months.
 Minimal documentation is required to secure forbearance under the CARES Act, but borrowers must affirm that they’re requesting the relief because of financial hardship caused by the coronavirus pandemic.

 Many private lenders have also extended forbearance protection to their mortgage holders, even though they’re not required to by law.
 However, each institution not covered by the CARES Act may have its own terms for payment relief, so it’s just another reason that being in touch with your loan servicer is so important.